DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 - allow any DAO member to view ratings for the active survey, once they have submitted their ratings OR once ratings stop being accepted
 - allow any DAO member to record the proposal ID of the created proposal, setting the status to complete, once ratings stop being accepted
 - allow any DAO member to view contributions and ratings from past surveys
+- allow any DAO member to nominate contributions during the rating phase, in case someone did not submit a contribution

 ## Routes